What "How to Train Your Dragon" teaches us about our emotions

-Many of us are at war with our own emotions — grief, shame, anxiety, anger.
+Many of us are at war with our own emotions — sadness, shame, fear, anxiety/uncertainty, anger.
 We treat them like threats.
-Like things to fight off, push down, get rid of.
+Things to fight off, push down, get rid of.
 I think How to Train Your Dragon is, at its core, a metaphor about what happens when we stop fighting something we were never supposed to be fighting in the first place.

 In How to Train Your Dragon, generations have been spent fighting dragons.
-Life has become only about control and survival — almost no room for building, creating, joy, or anything else that makes life meaningful.
+Life has become only about controlling dragons, with almost no room for building, connecting, creating, or anything else that makes life meaningful.

-Then Hiccup discovers something fundamental: the dragons aren't evil.
-They're responding to their own circumstances, and when met with compassion and curiosity, they become allies — not threats.
-When he finally stops trying to kill the dragon, everything changes.
-The thing he'd been fighting turns out to be the thing that sets him free.
+Eventually Hiccup discovers something fundamental: the dragons aren't evil.
+They're responding to their own circumstances, and when met with compassion and curiosity, they become allies instead of enemies.
+When the village finally stops trying to eliminate the dragons, everything changes.
+The thing they’s been fighting turns out to be the thing that sets them free.

 This is what most of us do with painful emotions.
-We treat them like threats to eliminate — something wrong with us that needs to be fixed or controlled.
+We treat them like threats to eliminate — something wrong that needs to be fixed, avoided, eliminated, controlled.

 But emotions aren't problems to solve.
 They're information.
 Responses.
 Protective mechanisms.
-They're an inherent part of being human.
+They're an inherent part of being human and we need them to survive and to thrive.

 And yet, so much of life can end up organized around fighting them:

-How much energy goes into avoiding or fighting what we feel?
+• How much energy goes into fighting what we feel?

-What do we miss because we're afraid of difficult emotions?
+• What do we miss out on because we're afraid of difficult emotions?

-For many of us, our whole lives revolve around this internal war, leaving little room for what gives life meaning — connection, creativity, purpose, growth.
+For many of us, our whole lives can revolve around this internal war, leaving little room for what gives life meaning: connection, creativity, love, presence, growth.

 Push away grief and it follows like a shadow.
 Suppress shame and it grows in the dark.
 Run from fear and it chases us into smaller and smaller spaces.
 Fight anxiety and it amplifies, because the fighting itself signals danger.

 Our emotions aren't attacking us.
 They're either natural reactions to life's challenges, or protective mechanisms that developed when we faced something we couldn't handle at the time.
-These aren't defects — they're coherent responses to real experiences.
+They're coherent responses to real experiences.

 But when we treat them like the enemy, they fight back.
 They intensify.
 It's like the Vikings and the dragons — the more they fought, the fiercer both sides became.

-Here's what makes the movie such a good metaphor: the dragons weren't just "not evil."
-They were genuinely valuable.
-Life in the village got better once they stopped fighting them.
-The dragons could do things the Vikings couldn't do on their own.
+Here's what makes the movie such a good metaphor: the dragons aren’t just "not evil".
+They’re genuinely valuable.
+Life in the village got better once they stopped fighting.
+The dragons could do things the Vikings couldn't do on their own, and vice versa.
+Life on both sides got better.

 Emotions work the same way.
-They're not just neutral background noise we need to tolerate — they're doing important work.
+They're not just background noise, they're doing important work.
 They signal that something meaningful is happening.
 They point us toward our needs.
-They tell us what matters.
+They tell us what matters and what needs to be done.

-Anxiety signals that something feels unsafe — it learned to scan for danger when danger was real, and it hasn't stopped since.
-Shame signals that connection feels threatened, keeping us small to prevent rejection.
+Anxiety signals that something feels unsafe: it learned to scan for danger when danger was real, and it hasn't stopped since.
+Shame signals that connection and belonging are threatened, keeping us small to prevent rejection.
 Grief signals how deeply we loved, the ache of caring about what's gone.
-Anger signals that a boundary has been crossed — it says this is not okay.
+Anger signals that an imortant boundary has been crossed.
+It says this is not okay.

 Even when emotions show up in ways that feel overwhelming or outdated — when the anxiety is louder than the situation calls for, when the shame kicks in where it's no longer needed — the underlying signal still has something to tell us.
 The volume might be off, but the message is worth listening to.